What to do if your washing machine starts to act up? You can either call the service company and wait a few days for an expensive repair job,

 Maybe the issue is related to water not properly draining from the washer tub.
-This could be caused the drain hose fitting too tightly into the standpipe.
+This could be caused by the drain hose to fit too tightly into the standpipe.

 If none of these simple repairs alleviate the problem, you probably will need to call a washing machine repair professional or give it a go yourself.

-The key thing to remember is that the diagnosis is a fairly slow and methodical process.
+The critical thing to remember is that the diagnosis is a relatively slow and methodical process.

 However, if your machine has some minor leaks or uses a great deal of water and/or energy, maybe it’s time for that new purchase.

-Finally, if a simple fix will buy you another 10 years of clothes washing happiness then that is your answer.
+Finally, if a simple fix will buy you another ten years of clothes washing happiness, then that is your answer.

 After all, a washing machine is something that should work for you, not against you.

 Your washing machine troubleshooting ventures may also help you unravel slow water entry into your machine.
-In this event, first take a look at your water faucets and make certain that they have been completely opened by giving them a counterclockwise turn until you meet firm resistance.
+In this event, first, take a look at your water faucets and make sure that they have been entirely opened by giving them a counterclockwise turn until you meet firm resistance.

 Then give all the filters a thorough cleaning.
-This should be done on a regular basis as a thin film of grime can build up and restrict water flow.
+This should be done regularly as a thin film of grime can build up and restrict water flow.

-After that, check you water hoses.
+After that, check your water hoses.
 Older, worn out hoses can easily kink, causing interrupted water flow.

-Many water drainage issues can be solved as well.
-Check you drain hose first to make sure it is clear.
+Many water drainage issues can be solved, as well.
+Check your drain hose first to make sure it is clear.
 A simple clog in the line can back up your machine.
 Take a look at where the drain hose enters the standpipe.

-If the fit is too tight, the lack of proper air flow may inhibit proper drainage.
+If the fit is too tight, the lack of proper airflow may inhibit adequate drainage.
 As before, tangled clothing around the agitator can be a culprit.
-This can inhibit movement and prevent you machine from completely draining.
+This can impede movement and prevent your machine from completely draining.

 If your washing machine problems persist, you may have to call a professional.
 Check first to see if your machine is still under manufacturer warranty.
 For pump or belt issues, you may be required to purchase washing machine parts.

-Whirlpool, General Electric and Maytag machine parts are generally reasonably priced, so basic repair may not be that expensive.
-Remember, by washing machine troubleshooting first keep your washer going and money in your pocket.
+Whirlpool, General Electric, and Maytag machine parts are generally reasonably priced, so the necessary repair may not be that expensive.
+Remember, by washing machine troubleshooting, first keep your washer going and money in your pocket.

-The diversity of possible washing machine problems is quite big, but each problem has its solution.
+The diversity of possible washing machine problems is quite significant, but each problem has its solution.

-There are problems that are impossible to fix without professional help from the service centre, but very often you can do this by yourself, simply analyzing the source of the problem.
+Some problems are impossible to fix without professional help from the service center.
+Still, very often, you can do this by yourself, merely analyzing the source of the problem.

 Sometimes the washing machine stops to drain water.
-The most popular mistake in this case is improper closure of the washer lid.
-Usually the washer turns off when the lid is not closed tightly.
-In order to continue washing, you just need to close it properly and press ‘Start’ button again.
+The most widespread mistake, in this case, is improper closure of the washer lid.
+Usually, the washer turns off when the lid is not closed tightly.
+To continue washing, you just need to close it properly and press the ‘Start’ button again.

 If this doesn’t help, check whether the drain hose is free or clogged up.
-In order to do this, switch the washer off and remove the drain hose.
+To do this, switch the washer off and remove the drain hose.
 If you see any kind of clog there, clean it out and place the drain hose to its place.
 Switch the washer on and check whether this helped.

 Another popular breakage is when the washer fills up or drains the water again and again.
-This usually happens when the drain hose sits below the lever of water.
-To fix this, host place it above this level.
+This usually happens when the drain hose sits below the level of water.
+To fix this, the host places it above this level.

-Another possible reason of such problem can be a tight attachment of the drain hose to the standpipe.
-The attachment should be made loosely, in order to provide the air flow required for proper drainage process.
+Another possible reason for such a problem can be a tight attachment of the drain hose to the standpipe.
+The enclosure should be made loosely, to provide the airflow required for proper drainage process.

-If you experience problems with improper wash temperature, recommends checking whether the washer is attached to a proper water inlet hose.
-If you need to run cold washing cycle, but the washer is attached to a hot water inlet hose, the temperature will definitely be wrong.
+If you experience problems with improper wash temperature, recommend checking whether the washer is attached to a proper water inlet hose.
+If you need to run a cold washing cycle, but the washer is attached to a hot water inlet hose, the temperature will be wrong.